sapience/xrpl-go/docs/docs/xrpl/websocket.md

 The `websocket` package provides a WebSocket client for interacting with the XRPL network via its WebSocket API.
 This client handles the communication with XRPL nodes, allowing you to:

-- Send requests to query the ledger state
+- Send requests to query the ledger state.
-- Submit transactions to the network
+- Submit transactions to the network.
-- Receive responses and handle errors
+- Receive responses and handle errors.
-- Manage the connections configuration
+- Manage the connections configuration.

 ## Config